jasonjlam/traSH/README.md

 - `int redirect_both(char args[512]);`
     - Very similar to *redirect()*, except takes a string with two redirects ( foo < loo > shoe), and ideally, does the proper redirection.
     - Currently **not working** because of a string truncation error, but regarding file table manipulation, the developers are aware of the proper steps to be taken.
+- `int redirCheck( char args[256] );`
+    - Helper function for the redir functions
+    - Checks which kind of redirect is provided to it in the parameter.
+    - Returns a number that corresponds to the redirect type.
 ##### **cmds.c** -- A small file with functions to handle a few commands, such as cd and exit.
 - `void cd(char *dir);`
     - Changes working directory to the one provided in the string parameter.